fplaras/hacker-news-demo/README.md

 # Demo Application using Hacker News API

+## Development Branch
+This branch is used for active development and will change frequently.

 ## Getting Started
 1. Install Dotnetcore 5.0 https://dotnet.microsoft.com/download
 2. For IDE I used Visual Studio 2019 Community Edition but I think VS code might work aslo